Levofloxacin Ecolevid, 500 mg 5 pcs

 Contraindications

-Hypersensitivity to levofloxacin, other fluoroquinolones or drug components, epilepsy, tendon involvement in previous treatment with quinolones, pregnancy, lactation, childhood and adolescence (under 18 years), myasthenia gravis.
+Hypersensitivity to levofloxacin, other fluoroquinolones or components of the drug, epilepsy, tendon damage during previous treatment with quinolones, pregnancy, lactation, childhood and adolescence (up to 18 years), myasthenia gravis.

-Inborn intolerance of fructose, galactose, galactosemia, glucose-galactose malabsorption.
+Congenital intolerance to fructose, galactose, galactosemia, glucose-galactose malabsorption.

-Because it is not possible to split the tablet in two, the drug is contraindicated in patients with impaired renal function:
+Due to the inability to split the tablet in two, the use of the drug is contraindicated in patients with impaired renal function:

-In patients with a creatinine clearance of less than 50 mL/min, use with an initial dosing regimen of 250 mg/24 h is not possible;
+in patients with creatinine clearance less than 50 ml/min, it is impossible to use a dosage regimen with an initial dosage of 250 mg/24 hours;

-In patients with a creatinine clearance of less than 20 mL/min, the original dosing regimen of 500 mg/24 h and 500 mg/12 h cannot be used;
+in patients with creatinine clearance less than 20 ml/min, it is impossible to use the dosage regimen with an initial dosage of 500 mg/24 hours and 500 mg/12 hours;

-Creatinine clearance less than 10 mL/min (including in hemodialysis and continuous ambulatory peritoneal dialysis) cannot be used for all dosing regimens.
+when creatinine clearance is less than 10 ml/min (including during hemodialysis and continuous ambulatory peritoneal dialysis), it is impossible to use it for all dosage regimens.

 With caution